 Lakefront Home Adds a Geocell Cart Path

-A GEOWEB® stabilized cart path and a seven-foot retaining wall improves this private lakefront property’s accessibility issues.
+A GEOWEB® geocell cart path and a seven-foot retaining wall improves lakefront access for a private property in Louisa, Virginia.

 About the Project